 Divorce is an emotional process and no two divorces are alike.
 That means your best friend’s divorce will not be like yours.
 Because of this, it can be hard to get a full picture on what divorce is.
 Working with an attorney to help ease the division of marital property, child custody, and spousal support issues.
 But a lawyer will only be able to focus on the legal issues (as they should).
 Meanwhile, your therapist will focus on the emotional issues (as they should).
 While both of these professionals will be able to dive into their specific roles, they will not be able to switch places.
 So lawyers might not see underlying motivations of your ex.
 And your therapist will not be able to help you decide to settle the complex financial regulations of dividing up property.
 Your family and friends, are also not your therapist or your attorney.
 What they can offer is support, but be wary of taking any advice.
 You can consult the internet, wade through hours of self-help books, or meetings, but there is no “one stop shop” when it comes to your divorce.

 Divorce Like a Death

-According to Natalie Greggs, a family law attorney in Allen, Texas, “Self-care is the number one thing that gets you through the day.”
-Though she is a family law attorney, and not a therapist, she advises clients that self-care is the best method to get them through this rough time.
+According to Natalie Greggs, an attorney in Allen, Texas, “Self-care is the number one thing that gets you through the day.”
+Though she is an attorney, and not a therapist, she advises clients that self-care is the best method to get them through this rough time.